Buzău

 Buzău (/ro/; formerly spelled Buzeu or Buzĕu) is a city in Muntenia, Romania, and the capital of Buzău County.
 It lies near the right bank of the Buzău River, between the south-eastern curvature of the Carpathian Mountains and the lowlands of the Bărăgan Plain.

 The city serves as an important economic, transport, and cultural hub in south-eastern Romania.

 Buzău is a key railway junction where routes linking Bucharest to Moldavia and Transylvania to the Black Sea intersect.
 DN2, part of the European route E85, crosses the city.
 Its favourable position on trade routes has historically contributed to its development as a commercial and industrial centre.

 During the Middle Ages, Buzău served as a market town and Eastern Orthodox episcopal see in Wallachia.
 The city endured repeated destruction in the 17th and 18th centuries, symbolised today by the phoenix bird on its coat of arms.
 Buzău began to recover in the 19th century, industrialising and expanding its railway network.
 Landmarks such as the Communal Palace and Crâng Park date from this period.

-Under the communist regime after World War II, Buzău underwent extensive industrialisation and rapid population growth.
+Under the communist regime after World War II, Buzău underwent extensive forced industrialisation and rapid population growth.
 Some of the factories established then continue to operate in the modern market economy.

-The city hosts noted educational and cultural institutions, including the Bogdan Petriceicu Hasdeu National College—attended by George Emil Palade, Romania’s only Nobel laureate—and the Mihai Eminescu National College.
+The city has noted educational and cultural institutions, including the Bogdan Petriceicu Hasdeu National College—attended by George Emil Palade, Romania’s only Nobel laureate—and the Mihai Eminescu National College.
 The Vasile Voiculescu County Library and the Buzău County Museum are located in the city; the latter also administers the Vasile Voiculescu memorial house in Pârscov and the Amber Museum in Colți.